-Therefore, the Commission has come to the conclusion, that crucial information in the EIA report is missing and part of the available information is incorrect.
-This information is considered to be essential for well informed decision-making by the Environmental Protection Authority.
+Therefore, the Commission has come to the conclusion, that crucial information in the EIA report is missing, and part of the available information is incorrect.
+This information is considered to be essential for well-informed decision-making by the Environmental Protection Authority.

-The following essential shortcomings are identified in the EIA reports.
+The following essential shortcomings are identified in the feasibility report that includes the EIA report.
 A more detailed review and field observations are presented in chapter 3.

 - Objectives of the proposed project and the problems to be solved by the proposed project are not clearly identified and described in the reports.
-An in depth problem analysis for the study area is lacking. - Whether the proposed project solves the problems and achieves the objectives has not been justified.
+An in-depth problem analysis for the study area is lacking. - Whether the proposed project solves the problems and achieves the objectives has not been justified.
 Trends in the water balance and socio-economic situation for the past, the current situation and the autonomous development have not been described adequately.
 This information together with a description of problems and objectives is necessary to justify the project. - The presented groundwater model has not been calibrated.
-Thus, it is highly questionable whether the gains said to be accrued from the project can actually be accomplished. - Information on expected water resources development activities in the upstream catchment has not been included. - Operational rules for management of the dam and weirs have not been described.
-As a consequence it remains unclear which impact dam operation will have on the rate of sedimentation in the reservoir. - The institutional context of the project has not been described.
+Thus, it is highly questionable whether the gains said to be accrued from the project can actually be accomplished. - Information on expected water resources development activities in the upstream catchment has not been included. - Operational rules for management of the Hassan dam and the diversion weirs have not been described with sufficient detail.
+As a consequence, the impact of gate operation on sedimentation in the reservoir remains unclear. - The institutional context of the project has not been described.
 In other words, it remains unclear how and by whom the dam and other infrastructure is going to be operated.
-Recent studies on other dam project in Yemen (IWMI, 2004) indicate a great risk of failure by the lack of clear institutional arrangements.

-• The available documents do not provide information whether directly or indirectly affected stakeholders in the area have been informed or consulted, or whether they participated in the design of the projects.
+Recent studies on other dam projects in Yemen (IWMI, 2004) indicate a great risk of failure by the lack of clear institutional arrangements. - The available documents do not provide information on whether directly or indirectly affected stakeholders in the area have been informed or consulted, or whether they participated in the design of the projects. - Land lost to the 1982 floods, and additional new land will be reclaimed for agriculture.
+How the newcomers, who will use the reclaimed land, will be guided is not elaborated nor communicated with these people. - On the design: - The design presented in the report on the diversion weirs and irrigation canals is inconsistent, and not in line with international standards.